Why is it so useful to be able to do standing MRI scans?

 The Hallmarq standing equine MRI system was first developed in 2001 and over 60 systems have been installed around the world since that time.

-On the basis of the clinical experience gained by scanning over 33,000 horses and new innovations by our development team, Hallmarq released a new model, the EQ2, in late 2006.
+On the basis of the clinical experience gained by scanning several thousand horses and new innovations by our development team, Hallmarq released a new model, the EQ2, in late 2006.

 The EQ2 platform is unique to Hallmarq and has been developed specifically to meet the requirements for scanning the standing equine, providing high quality clinical images for efficient image reading and diagnosis.